 This week a Church of England report was published called 'Talking Jesus'.
 One finding of this report, highlighted by The Guardian, is that when Christians talk to others about Jesus, it is more likely to turn them off than attract them.
 So how can Christians share their faith in ways that are relevant and do not make people squirm with embarrassment?… Continue reading A step for social justice and equality that EVERYONE could take

-The hacking of the Ashley Madison infidelity website by the Impact Team continues to be a major global news story.
+Part of Impact Team's message to Ashley Madison The hacking of the Ashley Madison infidelity website by the Impact Team continues to be a major global news story.
 Today it was announced that Noel Biderman, the CEO and founder of the website has stepped down from his role.
-Business analysts are saying that is hard to see how the company will survive.
-The company… Continue reading Illegal, but moral?
+Business analysts are saying that is hard… Continue reading Illegal, but moral?
 Were the Impact Team right to hack Ashley Madison?

 Every day around 100 homeless people come to the day centre run by the West London Mission for a hot breakfast, showers, clothing or to see our in-house doctor or nurse.
 Every Tuesday a Spirituality Discussion group takes place in the TV room led by our Chaplain.
 I love it when I am invited to come… Continue reading ‘I just want to do God’s will’ – Martin Luther King’s final speech